Mito Domain: Edo period

 Following the establishment of the Tokugawa shogunate in 1603, Tokugawa Ieyasu appointed his eleventh son, Tokugawa Yorifusa, as daimyō in 1608.
 With his appointment, Yorifusa became the founding member of the Mito branch of the Tokugawa clan.
 Along with the Tokugawa branches in Kii and Owari, the Mito branch represented one of three Tokugawa houses known as the gosanke.

 Although the Mito branch held less land and wealth than either of the other two branches, they maintained considerable influence throughout the Edo period.
 The domain's promiximity to the de facto capital in Edo was a contributing factor to this power as well as the fact that many people unofficially considered the Mito daimyō to be "vice-shōgun".

+Nakayama Nobuyoshi (ja), a young samurai whose father's sacrifice at Odawara was recognized by Ieyasu, was taken in by Ieyasu as a page.
+Following Sekigahara, he would be rewarded for his service by being named chief retainer to Yorifusa, and his descendants subsequently given the hereditary lordship of the Matsuoka Domain as a subordinate domain of Mito following his own bravery serving Yorifusa at Osaka.

 Tokugawa Mitsukuni, the third son of Tokugawa Yorifusa, became the second daimyō of Mito in 1661.
 Mitsukuni further established Mito's status as a respected han by sponsoring the Dai Nihon-shi in 1657.
 The endeavor would launch Mito's reputation as a center for intellectual thought.